thejimmyg/gateway-lite/README.md

   access the route
 * `limit` - the maximum size of an incoming request specified in [bytes.js](https://www.npmjs.com/package/bytes) format
+* `cascade` - can be set to `true` to enable cascade behaviour.
+In this mode if a downstream server returns a 404, Gateway Lite will simply try the next downstream server

 Internally, the path you specify as the first argument is passed to `app.use()` not `app.all()` so that any sub-path is also proxied.